-The two solutions of this equation are m=3 and m=-1.
-However, since m is the length of a side of a right triangle, m must be positive and we conclude that m=3.
-This proves that if m, m+1, and m+2 are the lengths of the three sides of a right triangle, then m=3.
+The two solutions of this equation are m = 3 and m = -1.
+However, since m is the length of a side of a right triangle, m must be positive and we conclude that

 - 1. Whenever a quadrilateral is a square, it is a rectangle, or a quadrilateral is a rectangle whenever it is a square. - 2.
 A quadrilateral is a square only if it is a rectangle. - 3.
 Being a rectangle is necessary for a quadrilateral to be a square. - 4.
 Being a square is sufficient for a quadrilateral to be a rectangle.